+Search engine optimization (SEO) is a powerful tool for improving the visibility of your website and driving more traffic to it.
+However, there are certain techniques that are considered “black hat” and should be avoided.
 Black Hat SEO techniques, encapsulated by spamdexing, involve manipulating the way search engines perceive the relevance of a web page in a way that is often inconsistent with search engine guidelines.
+In this article, we'll discuss some of the most common black hat SEO techniques and why you should avoid them.
 Link schemes are networks that you can pay to join, usually containing blogs, website directories, and websites that are designed to manipulate the ranking of websites in search engine results.
-The large size and reach of these link scheme networks would boost your rankings quickly in the early days of SEO, but now it's almost certain that this will penalize your site.
-Sneaky redirects are redirects that are configured to send a visitor to a different URL than the one they requested first.

-Paid links are probably the most common black hat SEO technique that is still working today.
+This involves buying links from other websites in order to boost your rankings in search engine results.
+However, this is against Google's Webmaster Guidelines and can result in a penalty if you're caught.
 One of Black Hat SEO's common illegal practices is cover-up.
 If you don't have any knowledge about the cover-up, read this paragraph carefully.
 The practice of concealment means showing the different contents to search engines and showing them differently to users.

 This is a violation of Google's Webmaster Guidelines and can result in a penalty.
 As the name suggests, duplicate content refers to the well-known content creation practice of “copy and paste” across domains and means that blocks of content copied from different sources exactly match each other or look a lot alike.
 Search engines prefer single content, so deliberately duplicated content across different domains is perceived as one of the worst black hat techniques.
 When the same results are found in Google's listing, it's a clear sign of manipulating search engine rankings and usually results in a poor user experience.
 Duplicate content not only affects different domains, but also a domain.
 However, the second case is not that serious because it is usually a sign of lack of knowledge or negligence.